json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

 are in the syntax, all conformant tool would enforce it) and effective (most defects are ruled out).

-With these rules, the first three examples above become illegal.
+With these rules, the first three examples above become invalid.
 We think that such changes result in schema descriptions which are easier to understand and maintain, and that validation could be more efficient.

-Although some description tricks are not possible anymore with these restrictions, we believe that they bring a significant overall software engineering benefit.
+Although some description tricks are not possible anymore with these restrictions, we believe that they bring a significant overall software engineering benefit by expliciting the expected structure.
 Moreover, many existing schemas already conform to these restrictive rules and would not need to be changed at all.